Navneet-Singh01/AddressBookBasicApplication/README.md

 # Java Address Book Application

-This Address Book Application is a simple java based program that allows users to manage their contacts.
+This Address Book Application is a basic java based program that allows users to manage their contacts.
 It provides the functionality to add, view, update, and delete contact information such as names, mobile numbers, and addresses.

 ## Features